12 Top-Rated Tourist Attractions in South Dakota

 1 Mount Rushmore National Monument

 This historical monument is South Dakota's most prominent tourist attraction.
 Carved majestically into the side of this mountain are the heads of Presidents George Washington, Thomas Jefferson, Abraham Lincoln and Theodore Roosevelt.
 The carving, designed by Gutzom, was begun in 1927, halted for several decades, and finally completed in 1991.
-In its creation, over 400,000 tons of rock were blasted from the side of the mountain.
+In its creation, over 400,000 tons of rock was blasted from the side of the mountain.
+The monument is illuminated in the evening along with a patriotic ceremony.

 2 Badlands National Park

 The dramatic landscape of Badlands National Park consists of uniquely formed hills and pinnacles made from the erosion of clay and sand.
+A large herd of bison roams freely within the park, adding a unique element to the whole experience.
 This inhospitable scenery is strangely beautiful and one of South Dakota's most visited destinations.

 3 Custer State Park